catalingavan/logbee.Documentation/source/integrations/Serilog-net/consoleApps/install-instructions.rst

             }
             finally
             {
-                // make sure you flush the logger so the events are sent to the logBee endpoint Log.CloseAndFlush();
+                // flush the logger so the events are sent to the logBee endpoint Log.CloseAndFlush();
             }
         }